I Sucked at Saving Money Until This Tool Helped Me Bank $1,774 in 10 Months

 If you want to save money without thinking about it, YES.

 I couldn’t be happier with my Digit experience so far.

 I mean, how could I not be?
-I have nearly two grand in my account.
+I have nearly $2,000 in my account.
 My emergency fund still isn’t where I want it to be, but it’s eons better than nothing.

 I’m going to let it keep growing, and I’ll eventually transfer it into an interest-bearing account.